 For managers, measuring and monitoring their departments’ activities is essential in determining the way that these activities affect the facility’s overall condition and performance.
 Below are examples of tracking and measuring that can produce tangible results for both departments and facilities.

-MTTR.
 Sometimes referred to as maintainability, MTTR is the measure of the department’s ability to perform maintenance to retain or restore assets to a specified condition.
 It measures the average time required to restore an asset to its full operational condition after a failure.
-This measurement typically is expressed in hours.
-The equation is straightforward: the total repair time divided by the number of repairs or replacement events.
+Typically is expressed in hours, the equation is straightforward: the total repair time divided by the number of repairs or replacement events.

 For example, a facility is responsible for maintaining a standard air-handling unit (AHU) that has operated for 3,600 hours over the past two years.
-The AHU’s blower unit has failed 12 times over this period.
-The chart on this page shows the follow times to repair.
-Taking the total time to repair the unit and dividing that number by the number of failures produces an average time to repair the unit of 60 minutes.
+The AHU’s blower unit has failed 12 times over this period resulting in 720 minutes of repair time.
+Taking the total time to repair the unit (720) and dividing that number by the number of repairs (12) produces an average time to repair the unit of 60 minutes.
 So the MTTR is one hour.

 Technicians can extend the equipment’s availability by increasing its reliability.
 There is a generally accepted availability standard of 95 percent for equipment, but mission- critical equipment in facilities requires a much higher level of availability.